seung-lab/eyewire-public-api/docs/introduction.md

 ### Where to go from here?

-Check out the beginner docs, the sample apps, and the full api documentation.
+Check out the beginner docs, the sample app, and the full api documentation.